base-angewandte/portfolio-backend/docs/source/install.md

 ### Everything inside docker

 - Make sure that the `DOCKER` variable in `./src/portfolio/.env` is set to `TRUE`.
-Otherwise Django will assume that postgres and redis are accessible on localhost ports.
+Otherwise Django will assume that the other services are accessible on localhost ports.

 - Now create the docker-compose override file: